BOOKS

 Adam, Eve, and the Question of Free Will

 The relationship between Adam and Eve provides the poem's emotional heart, particularly in their conversations before and after the Fall.
-Milton presents them as genuinely equal partners in their unfallen state, with Eve possessing intelligence and agency that was progressive for the 17th century.
+Milton presents Adam and Eve as genuinely equal partners in their unfallen state, with Eve possessing intelligence and agency that was progressive for the 17th century.
 Their dynamic shifts dramatically after eating the forbidden fruit, introducing conflict and gender tension that reflects Milton's complex views on marriage and hierarchy.

 Themes That Transcend Religious Boundaries